 - Display dashboards…everywhere

 Mick underscores this last point saying, “When people see dashboards, they will stop, they will look, they will ask questions…and that’s where the engagement starts.”
 And specifically, this allows business to see the value of what IT is providing.
-Dynatrace takes this to the next step, in that a while standard dashboard might illustrate changes resulting in an increased performance, but DC RUM shows how this actually impacts the users, the overall business and ultimately the bottom-line.
+Dynatrace takes this to the next step, in that while a standard dashboard might illustrate changes resulting in an increased performance, but DC RUM shows how this actually impacts the users, the overall business and ultimately the bottom-line.

 You can watch the entire session by clicking on the player below: